Nutrition Science at LIU PostLIU Post is right for you, we've gathered the following information about the school's nutrition science program.

 Note: Rankings don't always give a complete picture of a school's strengths and weaknesses, so it's a good idea to extend your research and also look at other factors when trying to decide if the school is right for you.

-The following table and chart show the race/ethnicity for students who recently graduated from New York University with a bachelor's in nutrition science.
+The following table and chart show the race/ethnicity for students who recently graduated from LIU Post with a master's in nutrition science.

 |Race/Ethnicity||Number of Students|

-NYU also has a doctoral program available in nutrition science.
-In 2021, 1 students graduated with a doctor's degree in this field.
+LIU Post also has a doctoral program available in nutrition science.
+In 2021, 0 student graduated with a doctor's degree in this field.

 - Sustainability Science